flarum/flarum.github.io/_docs/faq.md

 ## How do I translate Flarum into my language?

-At this stage there is some preliminary documentation about [Localization]({{ site.baseurl }}/docs/extend/localization), but this is intended for developers.
-If you are not a developer, we kindly ask that you wait until we have properly implemented and documented the language pack creation process.
+We're currently working on documentation for the language pack creation process.
+We kindly ask that you wait until it is ready before attempting to translate Flarum.
 Thanks for your patience!